How to Renew Your Non-Lucrative Visa in Spain (2026)

 2. Submission of Required Documents

-Whether you are making your application online or in person, you must ensure that all the necessary visa renewal documents are with you prior to engaging the immigration office.
+Whether you are making your application online or in person, including renewing your non-lucrative visa in Spain online through our services, you must ensure that all the necessary visa renewal documents are with you prior to engaging the immigration office.

 You might want to hire a professional immigration lawyer to guide you through the application process, including the identification of the necessary documents.